 All students will have the opportunity to obtain the knowledge and skills necessary to make nutritious and enjoyable food choices for a lifetime.
 Staff is encouraged to model healthy eating and physical activity as a valuable part of daily life.
 This plan shall make effective use of school and community resources and equitably serve the needs and interests of all students and staff, taking into consideration differences in cultural norm and physical limitations.

-Consistent with current federal and state nutrition regulations, the Southwick-Tolland –Granville Regional School District (STGRSD) will continue to increase the availability and sale of nutritious selections and discourage the sale and consumption of beverages and foods of low nutritional value during regular school hours.
+Consistent with current federal and state nutrition regulations, the Southwick-Tolland-Granville Regional School District (STGRSD) will continue to increase the availability and sale of nutritious selections and discourage the sale and consumption of beverages and foods of low nutritional value during regular school hours.

-To accomplish the development of a community wellness policy, communication with parents/guardians as well as teachers of physical education and school health professionals is essential..
+To accomplish the development of a community wellness policy, communication with parents/guardians as well as teachers of physical education and school health professionals is essential.
 We will seek opportunities to educate the school community on trends and information related to health and wellness.
 We encourage community partnerships that assist the district in this effort.

-Opportunities for physical fitness, both structured (K-12 physical education curriculum) and activity (recess, movement, extracurricular activities, and sports team/clubs) will be supported and strongly encouraged.
+Opportunities for physical fitness, both structured (K-12 physical education curriculum) and activity (recess, movement, extracurricular activities, and sports teams/clubs) will be supported and strongly encouraged.
 The STGRSD encourages community partnerships to assist the district to support an active, healthy community of learners.

 The following Wellness Policy is presented with the intent it will be approved and implemented by the STGRSD School Committee.